November news: Audio books are here!

 - His debut novel, Resonance, was the first book to be plucked from Baen's electronic slushpile.
 It was published in November 2005 and entered Amazon's US SF&F bestseller chart in December.
 (See Resonance to read the excellent reviews)

-- He's a director of the author publishing collective Book View Cafe - along with Ursula K LeGuin, Vonda N McIntyre, Sarah Zettel, Sherwood Smith, Laura Anne Gilman, Judith Tarr... the list goes on.
+- He's a director of the author publishing collective Book View Cafe - along with Ursula K LeGuin, Vonda N McIntyre, Sherwood Smith, Laura Anne Gilman, Judith Tarr...
+Read Chris's interview about BVC at Publishing Perspectives

 - He was one of the first computer games designers, writing the most aggressive chess program ever and inventing the most dangerous game ever played - the Giant Wrigley's Spearmint Gum Cliff Top Relay.
 See Confessions of a Pioneer Computer Games Designer for the complete story.